flagbug/YoutubeExtractor/readme.md

 	 * Create the video downloader.
 	 * The first argument is the video to download.
 	 * The second argument is the path to save the video file.
-	 * Automatic video title infering will be supported later.
 	 */
 	var videoDownloader = new VideoDownloader(video, "insert path" + video.Title + video.VideoExtension);